M7Tro/chalk/README.md

 But that is for reading/accessing cookies from the incoming request.
 To set a cookie, just use res.cookie(name, value, [, options]) from express.
 I will use httpOnly and maxAge to create the cookie.

+I added cookie creation on signup.

+Next step is to add middleware that checks the jwt cookie file and does not let you pass unless you have a valid token.
+Note that the middleware should be added after the authRouter: user does not need to have a valid token to login or signup.
+But the middleware should be before the router for stuff like drawing/saving/etc. Those pages are only accessible to those with tokens.

+I made a silly mistake by passing my custom middleware with () into app.use.
+I thought it was correct because that is how I did it with cookieParser().
+But I guess I did not consider that it also returns a function.

+On successfuly JWT validation, I will attach the decoded userId to the res.locals.userId.